merrymercy/NALU/README.md

 # NALU
 An implementation of Neural Arithmetic Logic Units (https://arxiv.org/pdf/1808.00508.pdf)

-## Notes

-### Differences between this implementation and the original one in the paper
-* Use two separate weight matrices for the adder and the multiplier
-* The gate is independent of the input

-See [nalu.py](nalu.py) for more details.
-I found these modifications can help the performance on the static simple function learning task.

 ## Exp 1: Fail to Extrapolate
 Train an identity mapping on [-5, 5] and test it on [-20, 20]